The Baby Essentials List for Baby’s First Year

-- Baby Sleep Swaddles: There are a variety of sleep swaddles out there.
+There are a variety of sleep swaddles out there.
 And, you may not think you need them, but when your baby won’t sleep, desperation kicks in, and you will wish you had one of these to at least try.
 I would start by buying just one type.
-We loved the Swaddles brand of sleep swaddle.
-Our second had colic (I have an ENTIRE post coming up about how to deal with colic), and we ended up trying a BUNCH of different swaddles.
+We loved the SwaddleMe brand of sleep swaddles.
+Our second baby had infant colic, and we ended up trying a BUNCH of different swaddles.
 Some worked, and some didn’t, but it was helpful to know there were options.

 Baby Essentials List- Needs and Wants

 Many, if not all of these things, are going to appear on the shopping lists for first-time moms.
-These items are my Amazon baby registry must-haves for any first-time mom.
+These items are the items you should add to your baby essentials list as a first-time mom.
 If you are expecting, it’s hard to know what all you will actually use.
 This is the exhaustive list of all the things we bought and used.